jirapon000/MAGMA/README.md

 - Marginal entropy per item, used to weight the entropy-based selection strategy.

 > **Note:** DAIC-WOZ is distributed under a data use agreement and is not included in
 > this repository.
-See the [DAIC-WOZ page](https://dcapswoz.ict.usc.edu/) to request access,
+See the [DAIC-WOZ page](https://dcapswoz.ict.usc.edu/) to request access.
-> then point `DATASET_PATH` at your local copy of the PHQ-8 label CSV.

 2. Theta estimation
 Given the ordinal scores (0–3) collected so far, θ is estimated two ways: